-ACPS strives to integrate the work of the Title I Office with the goals and objectives laid out in the 2020 ACPS Strategic Plan and the individual School-based SIPs, as well as the work carried out by each of the other offices housed under the newly redesigned Department of Teaching Learning, and Leadership, to include: all PreK-12 programs, English Language Learners, Specialized Instruction, Early Childhood Education, and Talented and Gifted amongst others.
-As previously mentioned, the department is currently undergoing a reorganization to ensure alignment and integration of all its offices to support the attainment of the aggressive goals contained in the current strategic plan and soon-to-be-implemented strategic plan.
-Integral to these goals are key measures specifically targeting equity in educational excellence for all children and eradicating achievement gaps for students with disabilities, English learners, Black, and Hispanic students.
-All services intended to be carried out under Title I are a reflection of this process and inherently integrated into the work of the division as a whole.
+ACPS strives to integrate the work of the Title I Office with the goals and objectives laid out in the 2025 ACPS Strategic Plan and the individual School-based SIPs, as well as the work carried out by each of the other offices housed under the newly redesigned Department of Teaching Learning and Leadership, to include: all PreK-12 programs, English Language Learners, Specialized Instruction, Early Childhood Education, AVID, and Talented and Gifted amongst others.
+As previously mentioned, the department has recently undergone a reorganization to ensure alignment and integration of all its offices to support attaining the aggressive goals contained in the new strategic plan.
+Integral to these goals are key measures specifically targeting racial equity, ensuring educational excellence for all children, and eradicating achievement gaps for students with disabilities, English learners, Black, and Hispanic students.
+All services intended to be carried out under Title I reflect this process and inherently integrated into the division's work as a whole.

-Title I funds frequently extend or expand division offerings that are primarily supported by state, local, or other funds.
-Cross-functional teaming is employed across Teaching, Learning, and Leadership to ensure effective integration of division-provided supports to schools most at-risk.
-In these efforts, the Office of Title I Programs participates in the coordination of programming, progress monitoring, and interventions in these schools.
+Title I funds frequently extend or expand division offerings primarily supported by the state, local, or other funds.
+Cross-functional teaming is employed across Teaching, Learning, and Leadership to ensure effective integration of division-provided supports to schools experiencing the greatest academic challenges.
+In these efforts, the Office of Title I Programs participates in coordinating programming, progress monitoring, and interventions in these schools under the auspices of the newly developed Office of School Improvement.

 Funds also support the provision of coaches and coordinators who ensure coordination of services at the school level, professional learning offerings, extended learning time, provision of socio-emotional supports, supplemental services and supports for ELs and students with disabilities, and monitoring of student performance across a variety of indicators, including interventions and supports for Tier 2 and 3 students.
-The Office of Title I Programs works closely in particular with the Office of English Language Learners, Office of Specialized Instruction, and will also do so with the newly developed Offices of Instructional Programming and Leadership to ensure that supplemental Title I services meet the unique needs of served school communities in an integrated effort with the services provided by those offices.
+The Office of Tiel I Programs works closely, in particular, with the Office of English Language Learners, Office of Specialized Instruction, and the newly developed Offices of Instructional Programming and Leadership to ensure that supplemental Title I services meet the unique needs of served school communities in an integrated effort with the services provided by those offices.

 In addition to partnering with individual offices within Teaching, Learning, and Leadership for instructional purposes, the Title I Office also partners with other ACPS offices for services to families.
 Coordination with ACPS Family and Community Engagement (FACE) centers and the Homeless Education Liaison ensure critically important service integration for some of our needlest families.
+Coordination with the Department of Accountability and Research undergirds school improvement work which the Office of School Improvement undertakes - in which the Title I Office is now housed.